RipeMetrics

 Considered: React, Web Components, vanilla JS, iframe embeds

 Clients embed our chat widget on their WordPress and Shopify sites.
 React's 40KB+ runtime was unacceptable for a third-party script.
-Preact's 3KB runtime with compatible API let us share component logic between the main app and the embeddable widget.
+Preact's 3KB runtime with Shadow DOM encapsulation let us inject widgets without style conflicts.
 Iframes were ruled out because they break on mobile and can't access parent page context for URL-aware chatbot responses.

 What I Learned